Century Center (South Bend)

 The Century Center Convention Center, designed by architects Philip Johnson and John Burgee, broke construction in 1974 and opened in 1977, has been managed by SMG since July, 2013.
 The center, built on the banks of the West Race canal, overlooks the St. Joseph River in downtown South Bend, Indiana, United States.
 It features over 75000 sqft. of convention space and is home to Island Park, an 11 acre riverfront park attached to the convention center via a cross walk over the West Race canal.

 Century Center includes a 25000 sqft Convention Hall that can be split into two smaller halls.
 This level also offers a 12000 sqft Discovery Ballroom that can be separated into two equal halls.

 Century Center Convention Center's 16000 sqft Great Hall is includes a 30 ft glass wall which overlooks the St. Joseph River.
 Eighteen meeting rooms, with over 35 combinations, complement the overall space.
 A pre-function area is located on the lower level adjacent to the Great Hall.
 A two-story high glass wall encompasses the Great Hall, with a view of the St. Joseph River.

 The Century Center Convention Center provides access via an enclosed, climate-controlled skywalk to a 300-room DoubleTree hotel.
 It houses the South Bend Museum of Art and is connected by a tunnel to the former College Football Hall of Fame.

-Features

-75,000 square feet of function space, including: